kursion/jsprint/README.md

 > correct), then print.
 On windows you can install CutePDF Writer to export document from
 > firefox to PDF (but Chrome is better).

+# Printing
+In the dialog box (of Chrome), make sure to choose those settings:

+1. Paper size: "A4"
+2. Disable "Headers and footers"
+3. Margins: "Default"
+4. Check in the preview window that everythings is alright
+5. Print ;)

 # Install
 > You will need to have jQuery in order to make JSPrint works.